airiox/linuxssh/README.md

 # linuxssh
 Lightweight Python SSH interface for Linux built around paramiko.
-Provides with stdout, stderr and the exist status of the process.
+Provides stdout, stderr and the exit status of the process.
 Also allows for sudo access.

 Example: